iwr-wasteless/iwr/README.md

 - mechanical locked gate systems or systems like the Identify, Press, Weight (IPW) Centre may be preferable for high-density apartments;
+- Using cryptographic, scalable, public database systems such as [Holochain](https://holochain.org/) would have benefits such as transparency, auditability, benefits of open data and open source software, and ease of scaling the software to other demonstrations of a Bjuv-like weight-based residual, compost and 9 recyclable fractions scheme.

 ## FAQs
 ### How to solve dumping?